Your Complete Guide to the Federal Solar Tax Credit

 Now referred to as the Clean Energy Credit, the federal solar tax credit covers a part of the cost of a solar system by allowing you to subtract 30% of your solar expenses from your federal income tax.
 So if you purchased a solar system for $20,000, you would owe $6,000 less on your federal taxes.

-The credit applies to all the costs of installing a solar panel within that tax year.
+The credit applies to all the costs of installing a solar power system within that tax year.
 Because there are no maximum claim amounts, this tax credit can save you thousands of dollars.
 Speak to a tax advisor to find out what you could save.

 How Does the 2024 Solar Tax Credit Work?